Strengthening Digital Markets: An Overview of the Digital Services Act

 Facing the Consequences

-The DSA is not merely a guideline; it is a mandatory requirement.
+The DSA is mandatory.
 Non-compliance with the Act can lead to severe repercussions.
 Companies found violating the rules may face hefty fines and may even be barred from operating in certain jurisdictions.
 To avoid such scenarios, businesses are advised to rely on DSA compliance tools and frameworks.
 Through employing digital procurement strategies and digital supply chain management, they can streamline their operations to comply with the DSA.

 Path to Compliance